Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <figcaption> Figure 3.
 Converting LAZ to LAS on ArcGIS Pro   </figcaption>
 </figure> <br>

 <p> Add the newly uncompressed LAS dataset from the target folder into ArcGIS Pro.
 Zoomed out, it appears as a red square overlaid on part of Bowling Green.
-When zooming in, however, it appears as a dense set of multicolored points, where blue points represent lower elevation and red points represent higher elevations. </p> <br>
+When zooming in, however, it appears as a dense set of multicolored points, where blue points represent lower elevation and red points represent higher elevations (Figure 4). </p> <br>

  <div class="row">
   <div class="column">